Carlos Ibáñez del Campo: First presidency

+He worked with the traditional parties in Chile to prevent the 1929 Chilean parliamentary election from being contested by socialists; they designated a candidate for each district.

-His popularity lasted until after the 1929 collapse of Wall Street.
+His popularity lasted until after the Wall Street crash of 1929.
 At that point all loans were halted and called.
-Without the influx of foreign currency, Chile was heavily affected by the Great Depression.
+Chile was heavily affected by the Great Depression, which led to a drastic decline in the value of Chilean exports; for example, the value of copper and nitrate exports declined by 89% from 1927–29 to 1932.
 Ibáñez's large public spending did nothing to alleviate the situation, and his opponents, primarily the exiled Grove and Alessandri, began to plan a comeback.

-After a great wave of public unrest, Ibáñez left the country for exile, on 26 July 1931, after delegating his office to the president of the senate, Pedro Opazo, who in turn resigned in favor of the interior minister, Juan Esteban Montero.
+During July 1931, there were large protests against the government.
+Student protesters declared a four-day general strike and occupied university buildings at the National University.
+Rioting began on July 23.
+Protesters and police suffered violence, with approximately 20 deaths, as well as 200 injured.
+The police shooting of a physician in front of the building of the Medical Society led physicians to declare a physician strike.
+Ibáñez left the country for exile, on July 26, 1931, after delegating his office to the president of the senate, Pedro Opazo, who in turn resigned in favor of the interior minister, Juan Esteban Montero.

 Between presidencies

 Chile did not reach political stability until the 1932 reelection of Arturo Alessandri, whose economic policies managed to alleviate the depression.
 He ran for president again in the 1942 election, but lost to Juan Antonio Rios.

 Return to the Presidency

-In the 1952 presidential elections, the center-right Agrarian Labor Party (Partido Agrario Laborista) declared Ibáñez a presidential candidate.
-Ibáñez also garnered the support of the left-wing Popular Socialist Party and some feminist political unions — the feminist María de la Cruz was his campaign manager, but she then refused a ministerial office.
+In the 1952 presidential elections, the right-wing Agrarian Labor Party (Partido Agrario Laborista) declared Ibáñez a presidential candidate.
+Ibáñez also garnered the support of the left-wing Popular Socialist Party and some feminist political unions – the feminist María de la Cruz was his campaign manager, but she then refused a ministerial office.
 Ibáñez promised to "sweep" out political corruption and bad government with his "broom" and was nicknamed the "General of Hope".
 He criticized traditional political parties but was vague in his proposals and had no clear position in the political spectrum.
 He won the election with 47%.

 The Bolivian National Revolution of 1952 influenced the followers of Ibáñez who saw it as a model of the national-populism they sought to implement in Chile.